 In evaluating the SM89 results, it is important to bear in mind the relationship between the implemented model and the more general framework for lexical processing from which it was derived.
-In many ways, the implemented network is a poor approximation to the general framework: it contains no semantic representations or knowledge, it was trained on a limited vocabulary, and its feedforward architecture severely restricts the way in which information can interact within the system.
+In many ways, the implemented network is a poor approximation to the general framework: It contains no semantic representations or knowledge, it was trained on a limited vocabulary, and its feedforward architecture severely restricts the way in which information can interact within the system.
 In addition, as a working implementation, the network inevitably embodies specific representational and processing details that are not central to the overall theoretical framework.
 Such details include the specific orthographic and phonological representation schemes, the logarithmic frequency compression used in training, the use of error scores to model naming latencies, and the use of a supervised, error-correcting training procedure (but see Jordan & Rumelhart, 1992).
-Nonetheless, the implemented network is faithful to most of the central theoretical tenets of the general framework (see also Seidenberg, 1993): (a) the network employs distributed orthographic and phonological representations that reflect the similarities of words within each domain, (b) the computation of orthography and phonology involve nonlinear cooperative and competitive influences governed by weighted connections between
+Nonetheless, the implemented network is faithful to most of the central theoretical tenets of the general framework (see also Seidenberg, 1993): (a) The network uses distributed orthographic and phonological representations that reflect the similarities of words within each domain, (b) the computation of orthography and phonology involves nonlinear cooperative and competitive influences governed by weighted connections between units, (c) these weights encode all of the network's knowledge about how orthography and phonology are related, and (d) this knowledge is acquired gradually on the basis of the network's exposure to written words and their pronunciations.
+It is important to note that two central principles are lacking in the implemented network: interactivity and intrinsic variability.
+We consider the implications of these principles later.